CraftAcademy/library-challenge/README.md

 ```
 library1.return_date(id)
 ```
-* A librarian can add books to the library collection using the method `.add_book` by passing the arguments of the new book name (string) and author (string)
+* A librarian can add books to the library collection using the method `.add_book` by passing the arguments of the new book `title (string)` and `author (string)` as follow:
 ```
-library1.add_book(boo_name, book_author)
+library1.add_book(boo_title, book_author)
 ```
-this will automatically create and ID for the book and add it to the collection and write it to the yml file.
+this will automatically create and ID for the book and add it to the collection and write it to the `.yml` file.
 * Error messages show in cases where a person try return an already returned book, or checkout an unavailable book, etc...
-* Please note that the second book in the initial books (ID = 2) is unavailable for test purposes.
+* Please note thats the second book in the initial books `ID = 2` is already borrowed `available = false` for test purpose.